chillbear/django-staticfiles-webpack-dev/README.md

 to generated file names.
 This json file is read by the custom django staticfiles storage class to resolve the url for the entry point.

-In production, you can use hashed filenames for cachebusting purposes.
+In production, you can use [hashed filenames for cache-busting purposes](https://github.com/schocco/django-staticfiles-webpack).
 In development, where this is intended to be used, you can serve up urls that point directly to your webpack-dev-server (and all the features, like hot reloading, that come with serving from there).

 ## Webpack Configuration